AyeshaAI/Python-Project-CFG-Spreadsheet-Analysis/README.md

 # Spreadsheet Analysis
-A project to analyse a spreadsheet with bar charts and pie charts.
+A project to analyse a spreadsheet.
 As part of my participation in the Code First Girls Python course, I developed a Python spreadsheet that enables users to perform basic data analysis on a given dataset.
 The project involved the following steps:

 Reading data from the spreadsheet.
 Compiling all sales figures from each month into a unified list.
 Calculating the total sales across all months.
 Initially, the project was to read the data from the spreadsheet .
 However, I expanded it to provide additional information about the sales and save the results to a text file.